 A young monk asked his teacher, the wise tea master Lao Cha:

-— Sensei, if Buddha were to visit you, what would you treat him to?
+— Shifu, if Buddha were to visit you, what would you treat him to?

 — How can I amaze the Enlightened One?
 Perhaps but only with the Yellow Tea from Huo Mountain...
 The most delicious, gentle, and rare tea in the world.
 I’m sure that if Buddha were ever to visit me, it would be solely to get a taste of this tea.

-Huo Shan Huang Ya Yellow Tea comes to life through a unique process which involves "heaping” in order to yellow the tea leaves.
-It is a lightly fermented and gentler than green tea.
+Huo Shan Huang Ya Yellow Tea comes to life through a unique process that involves "heaping" to yellow the tea leaves.
+It is lightly fermented and more gentle than green tea.

 Huo Shan Huang Ya is a lighter fermented yellow tea with notes resembling green tea, except rounder, sweeter, and less tannic.
 The strong chestnut flavor is the most significant characteristic of this tea.
-It’s highly recommended to use a Gaiwan when brewing in order to enjoy the strong fragrance and the delicious taste.
+We strongly recommend using a Gaiwan when brewing to enjoy the strong fragrance and the delicious taste.

-Place of Origin: Taiyang Village (elevation above 800 meters), Huoshan, Anhui Province, China
+- Place of Origin: Taiyang Village, Huoshan, Anhui Province, China

 - Picking Standard: One bud with one leaf, or one bud with two unopened leaves